 I just finished up a logo for a new client.
-A set of brothers were looking for a logo to represent their business where they bail and sell hay and straw.
+A set of brothers were looking for a logo to represent their business where they bale and sell hay and straw.

 This past weekend I traveled to Raleigh, NC for a close friend's wedding.
 A few months ago they had asked me if I would be willing to take on the task of designing the chalkboard wall at their venue, The Stockroom at 230.
 I said I would be happy to do it, not knowing what I really was signing up for.